 Students may want to start college while still attending high school or home school; a great way to get an early start on a college education.
-Dual Enrolled and Early Admitted students must take the placement test and meet minimum scores and prerequisites for the courses in which they wish to enroll.

 In addition to meeting regular college and program admission requirements, international applicants must also meet the following requirements if an Immigration and Naturalization Form I-20 is required:

 - Current Passport and any Visa (if applied for earlier)